Taiwan leader heads to Americas; US stops set to irk China

 U.S. lawmakers often meet with Taiwanese presidents when they transit through the U.S. — most recently in June, when Tsai met in Miami with Republican Sen. Marco Rubio of Florida.

+In Central America, Tsai will focus on strengthening ties with allies to fend off Beijing’s efforts to draw governments away from Taipei and further diminish its global presence.
+Beijing and Taipei have competed for allies for much of the nearly seven decades since the end of China’s civil war in 1949, when the defeated Nationalist government fled across the Taiwan Strait.

+Tsai, who is leading a delegation of 120 people, will meet with most of the four countries’ leaders and attend the inauguration of Nicaraguan President Daniel Ortega.
+She said she would also interact with the heads of state of other countries at the inauguration.

-The Taiwanese leader’s visits come as Beijing has ratcheted up efforts to diplomatically isolate Taiwan, intervening to prevent the island’s participation in international forums and establishing diplomatic relations with former Taiwan allies Gambia and Sao Tome and Principe.
+Beijing has intervened to prevent the island’s participation in international forums and established diplomatic relations with former Taipei allies Gambia and Sao Tome and Principe.
 The moves have been seen as effectively abandoning the unspoken diplomatic truce that lasted eight years under Tsai’s China-friendly predecessor.

-Speaking to reporters before boarding her flight Saturday, Tsai said the visits to the Central American countries were also aimed at strengthening economic and trade relations with the allies to produce “concrete results” benefiting both sides.

-Tsai, who is leading a delegation of 120 people, will attend the inauguration of Nicaraguan President Daniel Ortega.
+Just 21 countries and governments, mostly in Latin America and the Caribbean, now have official ties with Taipei.

+Observers were watching to see if any of the four Central American nations might defect despite Tsai’s efforts, but say stronger U.S. support under Trump’s administration would help balance future diplomatic losses.

+“We should expect that in the Trump administration the U.S. would be more vociferous and emphatic about Taiwan’s participation in international organizations,” said Ross Feingold, a Taipei-based senior adviser at D.C.
+International Advisory, a consulting firm whose chief executive has been consulted by the Trump transition team.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.